rambabu519/AlgorithmsNSolutions/README.md

 # AlgorithmsNSolutions
-Here i would like to post solutions to most of the problems that are being asked by different companies
+Here i would like to post solutions to most of the problems on data structures and algorithms.

 1. Minimum Depth of Binary Tree